bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

 as many [Servers](../basic/servers.md) in the game require a certain number of opened ports in order for `NUKE.exe` to gain root access.

-When you are creating a program, you cannot interact with any other part of the game.
 Feel free to cancel your work on creating a program at any time, as your progress will be saved and can be picked back up later. `BruteSSH.exe` takes about 10 minutes to complete.